What To Do If Oven Makes Noise When Heating Up

 3. Check Your Igniter For Faults

 Gas ovens have an igniter that lights gas for the oven to heat up.
 If the igniter is faulty, your oven will not heat up.
 The good news is that you can replace your igniter cheaply without needing a technician.
-To check if your igniter is faulty, switch off power and circuit breaker, remove racks and check the igniter for discoloration.
+To check if your igniter is faulty, switch off the power and circuit breaker, remove racks, and check the igniter for discoloration.
 If it looks okay, turn the power back on and check if the igniter glows.
-If it doesn’t glow a bright yellow or orange, it means its faulty and needs to be replaced.
+If it doesn’t glow a bright yellow or orange, it means it’s faulty and needs to be replaced.

 How To Clean Your Oven

 Cleaning your oven is easy, peasy, and should not feel like a chore.
-Most ovens have a nonstick coating that makes them sparkle just by wiping with a wet sponge.
+Most ovens have a nonstick coating that makes them sparkle just by wiping them with a wet sponge.
 When using your oven, be careful not to spill food to make it easier to clean.
 In case of spillages, wipe off before it dries.

 When you want to deep-clean your oven, remove all accessories and clean them on the sink.
 Wipe down the surfaces with a cloth and be careful not to put debris or water in the fan’s vent holes.
 You can use an oven cleaner to remove grease on corners or stubborn surfaces.